 The Council finds that all residential units will conform to the Massachusetts Architectural Access Council (MAAB) requirements for “Group 1” units and are accessible by those in a wheelchair.
 In addition, per MAAB guidelines, 44 of the units will conform to “Group 2A” unit requirements and will be designed for immediate use and occupancy by anyone in a wheelchair, and with the ability to adapt additional components of the units upon need, at the Petitioner’s sole cost and expense.
 This will add to the diversity of Newton’s housing stock, thereby increasing housing choices and opportunities in the City.

-The Council finds that the Petitioner has proposed that Building 8 be designated as an “all age friendly” building in that the building design shall incorporate a variety of universal design elements, such as for example intentional color schemes, contrasting materials for visibility, supplemental corridor and common space lighting and all-age friendly amenities and common spaces.
+The Council finds that Building 8 will be designated as an “all age friendly” building in that the building design shall incorporate a variety of universal design elements.

-The Council finds that the Petitioner has agreed to dedicate not less than 10,000 square feet of the commercial space for lease to “non-formula” commercial tenants.
+The Council finds that the Petitioner will dedicate not less than 10,000 square feet of the commercial space for lease to “non-formula” commercial tenants.

 The Council finds that the Project will provide 120 affordable residential units to households earning at or below 80% of Area Median Income (AMI) and 20 affordable residential units to households earning greater than 80%, but at or below 110% of AMI in accordance with the City’s Inclusionary Zoning Ordinance.

-The provision of 140 affordable units will help alleviate the increasing costs of housing in Newton.
+The provision of 140 affordable units will provide needed affordable housing in Newton.
 By including two tiers of affordability, there will be potential for upward mobility within the Project, as residents may be afforded the option to transition from one tier to the next, where they would have otherwise been required to relocate or pay market rate rents if their income exceeded the cap on the Inclusionary Units.

 The Council finds that to the extent allowed by the Massachusetts Department of Housing and Community Development (DHCD) the Petitioner will seek permission to set aside 70% of the Deed Restricted Units as Local Preference Units.

-The Council finds that the renovation of the Saco-Pettee Mill building at 156 Oak Street is allowed by right, and that its preservation will be undertaken in accordance with a Memorandum of Understanding between the Petitioner and the Massachusetts Historic Commission.
+The Council finds that the renovation and preservation of the Saco-Pettee Mill building at 156 Oak Street will be undertaken in accordance with a Memorandum of Agreement between the Petitioner and the Massachusetts Historic Commission.

 TRAFFIC FINDINGS

 The Council notes that transportation planning has played a significant role in the Council’s deliberations of the Project.
-The mix of uses proposed on the site, facilitated by the rezoning, minimizes the number of parking stalls necessary and the traffic impacts from the project.
-The Council notes that a development built under existing zoning would exacerbate weekday peak hour traffic conditions on Needham Street well beyond what the Project contemplates, and would likely not provide the same level of amenities or open space that are provided with the Project.
+The mix of uses proposed on the site, facilitated by the rezoning, reduces the number of parking stalls otherwise necessary.
+The Council notes that a development built under existing zoning could exacerbate weekday peak hour traffic conditions on Needham Street beyond what the Project anticipates.
 The Council recognizes the existence of significant congestion on Needham Street existing under current conditions and has reviewed studies of the Project’s impact on traffic including:

 Traffic Impact and Access Study by Vanasse Hangen Brustlin, Inc. (VHB), dated October, 2018.